uxallthethings/wpgovernance/journey-maps.md

 * ⚠️ Struggles to find clear, non-technical documentation that is easily available in WordPress (maybe on dashboard)

 ## Small Business
-￼Melissa is a naturopathic doctor who started using WordPress to help launch her new practice in her local community.
+Melissa is a naturopathic doctor who started using WordPress to help launch her new practice in her local community.
 After learning more about themes and customizing how her website looks, she began publishing information about natural remedies that have led to her to add phone consultations to her services.
 * 👍 WordPress website can grow and add dynamic functionality to grow business and increase revenue channels for a business over time
 * 👍 Adding ecommerce to a site can support business growth
 * 👍 Consumer audiences can transcend local regions for larger reach